swerling/swiftemit/README.md

 ```
 import SwiftEmit

 // Some example event types.
-Instances of these will be emitted as event.payloads
+Instances of these will be emitted as events.

 struct ColorChange { var color: String }

-struct RequestShapeValidation {
+class RequestShapeValidation {
   var shape: Shape
+  var invalidReason: String?
+  init(shape: Shape) {
+    self.shape = shape
   }
+}

 // An example class that emits events.
-The RequestShapeValidation event will
-// take advantage of the Event.context to allow associated handlers to veto
+If one of the RequestShapeValidation
+// handlers puts something in 'invalidReason', the value is rolled back.
-// a color change.
-The ColorChange event will be used to announce a successful
+// If not, the ColorChange event will be used to announce a successful
 // color change.

 class Shape: EmitterClass {
   var color: String = "red" {
     didSet {
-      let event = emit(RequestShapeValidation(shape: self))
+      let event = RequestShapeValidation(shape: self)
+      emit(event)
-      if let reason = event?.context["invalid"] as?
-String {
+      if event.invalidReason != nil {
         self.color = oldValue
-        print("Invalid: \(reason)")
+        print("Invalid: \(event.invalidReason)")
       }
       else {
         emit(ColorChange(color: color))